phani92/everything_to_csv/README.md

 * Simple script that converts pdf or xlsx file to csv file.
 * Planned to extend it.

+# i2c to text

+* It reads I2C data from a CSV file exported by a logic analyzer and converts it into a human-readable format.

 ## Usage

 Follow these steps to get a development environment running: